preetsuthar17/preetsuthar.me/content/writings/syntax-highlighting-in-next-js.md

 }
 ```

 Here I have imported the stylesheet inside the `Head` tag.
-You can find large collection of these stylesheet [here](https://cdnjs.com/libraries/highlight.js).
-Just select the Asset type to `Styling` and keep experimenting with theme until you find the right one.
+You can find a large collection of these stylesheets on the [highlight.js CDN library page](https://cdnjs.com/libraries/highlight.js).
+Just select the Asset type to `Styling` and keep experimenting with themes until you find the right one.

 ![CDN for themes](https://i.imgur.com/p4TF3XP.png)